ovh/docs/pages/cloud/nutanix/37-objects/guide.en-gb.md

 ## Objective

-**This guide will show you how to set up Object on your Nutanix cluster**
+**This guide will show you how to set up Objects on your Nutanix cluster**

 > [!warning]
 > This tutorial will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
 You may need to adapt the instructions according to your situation.